Comment: The dream of a four-day week needs a lot more work

 It came from Ed Whiting, strategy director at the Wellcome Trust, a large biomedical research foundation in London that jolted the world of work four months ago by saying it was thinking of testing a four-day week.

-The four-day idea has been on a roll in Britain.
+The four-day idea has been on a roll in Britain (and several New Zealand firms are also dipping their toes).
 Trade union bosses have been calling for it.
-The Labour party has commissioned the historian Robert Skidelsky to look into it.
+The UK Labour party has commissioned the historian Robert Skidelsky to look into it.
 A few employers have tried it, lured by research suggesting shorter weeks can make people less ill, less mistake-prone and more productive.

 None were as big as Wellcome, which has about 800 staff.
 So there was understandable excitement about the news that it might join the four-day push.
-But Whiting, a former adviser to ex-prime minister David Cameron, had bad news on LinkedIn.
+But Whiting, a former adviser to ex-British prime minister David Cameron, had bad news on LinkedIn.

 After much consultation and debate, Wellcome had decided it could not even do a trial of the four-day week without "an unacceptable disruption" to its business, he said.